hex0cter/workflow-proxy/README.md

 **Optional.** The time to wait between two polls for getting workflow run URL.
 The time must be suffixed by the time unit e.g. `10m`.
 Time unit can be `s` for seconds, `m` for minutes and `h` for hours.
 It has no effect if `display-worflow-run-url` is `false`.
 Default is `1m`.
 **/!\ Do not use a value that is too small to avoid `API Rate limit exceeded`**

+### `repost-logs`
+**Optional.** If `true`, logs produced by the invoked workflow will be downloaded and output in the invoking workflow.
+This allows full proxying of workflows from a private repository.

 ## Outputs
 ### `workflow-url`
 The URL of the workflow run that has been triggered.
 It may be undefined if the URL couldn't be retrieved (timeout reached) or if `wait-for-completion` and `display-worflow-run-url` are both `false`